krakjn/timbre/docs/kubernetes-deployment.md

 ```

 This script will:
-1. Build Docker images for both x86_64 and arm64 architectures
+1. Build separate Docker images for x86_64 and arm64 architectures
-2. Create a multi-architecture manifest
+2. Create a multi-architecture manifest that combines both images
-3. Optionally push the images to the specified registry
+3. Optionally push the images and manifest to the specified registry

+> **Note:** Docker experimental features must be enabled for manifest support.
+The script will handle this automatically.

 ## Deploying to Kubernetes